virtual-labs/ph3-exp-template/storyboard/README.md

 ### 3. Flowchart 4
-Link to flow chart Here : Store in the  /flowchart folder within Round2 folder in your repo
+Link to flow chart Here : Store in the  /flowchart folder within pedagogy folder in your repo
 <br>
 (guide :The lab proposer should extract logic from the story, prepare a flowchart from the story narration and write the algorithm to execute the black box.  use Google Drawings https://docs.google.com/drawings/ (send the link to your flowchart and also attach .png by exporting it )